shubhangdutta96/management-service/README.md

-# Task Buddy
+# Management service

 ## Overview

-This project is a task manager service built using Scala and Akka HTTP.
+This project is a Task manager service built using Scala and Akka HTTP.
 It provides APIs for managing tasks and users.

 ## Project Structure